ultimape/garden/weeds/people/person/ultimape-resume_2025.md

 * I've built a public brand as a Citizen Scientist, growing an engaged online community of over 6,000 followers on X/Twitter to fund and disseminate research.

-### Co-Founder & Operator, Praetor Laboratories
+### Co-Founder & Operator, Praetor Labs

 *October 2010 – Present*

-* I co-founded and manage operations for Praetor Laboratories, a private makerspace and R&D incubator located in Vermont.
+* I co-founded and manage operations for Praetor Labs, a private makerspace and R&D incubator located in Vermont.
 In our two-person, autonomous team, my work involves handling logistics, securing funding, and contributing to initiatives in decentralized systems and open-source hardware.

 ### Project Viril: Open Source Fertility Testing

-*A Praetor Laboratories Initiative / July 2022 - Present (Stalled but Ongoing)*
+*A Praetor Labs Initiative / July 2022 - Present (Stalled but Ongoing)*

 * I co-led a research project to build a low-cost, open-source platform for at-home semen analysis, empowering citizen science in response to pandemic-related fertility concerns.